Competitive games on the rise, leading to fits of bad temper (6)

 Can you help me to learn more?

-(Other definitions for strops that I've seen before include "Leather straps to sharpen razors", "temper tantrums", "bits of leather", "Strips of leather to sharpen razors", "Leather razor sharpeners".)
+(Other definitions for strops that I've seen before include "Leather straps to sharpen razors", "bits of leather", "Strips of leather to sharpen razors", "Sharpens on piece of leather", "Sharpens on leather for sports".)